digidweb/cart-api/README.md

 # Cart API 🛒

-> A RESTful e-commerce cart API built with Ruby on Rails, PostgreSQL, Redis, and Sidekiq.
+> A REST API for e-commerce shopping cart management

-Cart API is a backend application that implements the core functionality of an e-commerce shopping cart.
+Cart API is a backend application that implements the core functionality of an e-commerce shopping cart built with Ruby on Rails, PostgreSQL, Redis, and Sidekiq.

 The project focuses on **REST API design, relational data modeling, business rules, automated testing, and asynchronous background processing** using a realistic shopping cart domain.